Nordgedanken/intellij-autohotkey/.github/ISSUE_TEMPLATE/essential_features.md

 ---
 name: Essential Features
 about: Essentials that are needed and documented already.
-Basicly TODOs.
+Basically TODOs.
 Not the same as a Request.
-title: "[TODO]"
+title: "[TODO] <write-feature-summary-here>"
 labels: enhancement
-assignees: ''

 ---

 **Tutorial:**